ks-ahmed/devops101/README.md

 <img width="500" alt="DevOps" src="https://media.licdn.com/dms/image/v2/D4E22AQFOSQNm9Qoeuw/feedshare-shrink_1280/B4EZaS79N5HMAk-/0/1746221917244?e=1750291200&v=beta&t=tZRUvuyKgpJRJVjcFN6w7YHVtFTLuNAMgFv1PTiJ-x4" />
 </div>

 ---

-# DevOps Principles:
+# The Principles: ♻️

 DevOps is more than a set of tools or practices — **it’s a culture shift.
 It’s about breaking down disconnected workflows, embracing ownership, and accelerating delivery with quality at the core.**

 It is essential for keeping systems running efficiently, and documentation is the backbone of any successful **DevOps** implementation.
 Documentation isn’t just a technical need— **it’s critical for collaboration, problem-solving, and future-proofing your team’s success.**

 ---

-## 1. Collaboration Across the Lifecycle:
+## 1. Collaboration Across the Lifecycle: 👥

 **Why It Matters:**
  - DevOps thrives when teams break out of their functional boxes.